paulvill/paulvill.github.io/README.md

 ## Acknowledgments

-Special thanks to the Shvartsman Lab, the Center for Data Arts, the Mozilla Science Lab, the MOZWOW 2017 cohort, Jérôme Le Lan.
+We warmly thank the Shvartsman Lab, the Center for Data Arts, the Mozilla Science Lab, the MOZWOW 2017 cohort, Jérôme Le Lan.